skramm/spaghetti/docs/spaghetti_manual.md

 - with Boost::asio, to create a socket, we need to provide an "io_service" object,
 - if we embed that object inside the FSM (as it is done in the previous example), we won't be able to create the socket...

-So here, we demonstrate another use-case: we will use the provided asio-based timer class, but we will instanciate it separately, it will **not** be embedded inside the FSM:
+So here, we demonstrate another use case: we will use the provided asio-based timer class, but we will instanciate it separately, it will **not** be embedded inside the FSM:
 ```C++
 #define SPAG_USE_ASIO_WRAPPER
 #include "spaghetti.hpp"